refinedev/refine/documentation/docs/useSelect.md

 };
 ```

-Now, We expect the `queryResult` and `defaultValueQueryResult` result to return according to `ICategory` type.
+Now, we expect the `queryResult` and `defaultValueQueryResult` result to return according to `ICategory` type.